szajjch/sidSecure/README.md

 # sidSecure
 App secure system based on computer unique SID

-Keep in mind that this can easily be bypassed
+Keep in mind that this can easily be bypassed (because of pastebin)